hydrusnetwork/hydrus/docs/getting_started_subscriptions.md

 ## ok, I set up three hundred queries, and now these popup buttons are a hassle { id="presentation" }

-On the edit subscription panel, the 'presentation' options let you publish files to a page.
-The page will have the subscription's name, just like the button makes, but it cuts out the middle-man and 'locks it in' more than the button, which will be forgotten if you restart the client. **Also, if a page with that name already exists, the new files will be appended to it, just like a normal import page!** I strongly recommend moving to this once you have several subs going.
+On the edit subscription panel, the 'file publication' options let you publish files to different things.
+Rather than a popup button, you can publish to a page that will have the subscription's name, 'locking it in' more than the button, which will be forgotten if you restart the client. **Also, if a page with that name already exists, the new files will be appended to it, just like a normal import page!** I strongly recommend moving to this once you have several subs going.
 Make a 'page of pages' called 'subs' and put all your subscription landing pages in there, and then you can check it whenever is convenient.

 If you discover your subscription workflow tends to be the same for each sub, you can also customise the publication 'label' used.
-If multiple subs all publish to the 'nsfw subs' label, they will all end up on the same 'nsfw subs' popup button or landing page.
+If multiple subs all publish to the 'my cool subs' label, they will all end up on the same 'my cool subs' popup button or landing page.
 Sending multiple subscriptions' import streams into just one or two locations like this can be great.

-You can also hide the main working popup.
-I don't recommend this unless you are really having a problem with it, since it is useful to have that 'active' feedback if something goes wrong.
+Some very advanced hydrus users do not publish anywere!

 Note that subscription file import options will, by default, only present 'new' files.
 Anything already in the db will still be recorded in the internal import cache and used to calculate next check times and so on, but it won't clutter your import stream.
 This is different to the default for all the other importers, but when you are ready to enter the ranks of the Patricians, you will know to edit your 'loud' default file import options under _options->importing_ to behave this way as well.
 Efficient workflows only care about new files.

 ## how exactly does the sync work? { id="syncing_explanation" }

 Figuring out when a repeating search has 'caught up' can be a tricky problem to solve.
-It sounds simple, but unusual situations like 'a file got tagged late, so it inserted deeper than it ideally should in the gallery search' or 'the website changed its URL format completely, help' can cause problems.
-Subscriptions are automatic systems, so they tend to be a bit more careful and paranoid about problems, lest they burn 10GB on 10,000 unexpected diaperfur images.
+It sounds simple, but unusual situations like 'a file got tagged late, so it inserted deeper than it ideally should in the gallery search' or 'the website changed its URL format completely and now everything looks new, aiiieeeeeeee' can cause problems.
+Subscriptions are automatic systems, so they tend to be a bit more careful and paranoid about problems to fail-safe.

 The initial sync is simple.
 It does a regular search, stopping if it reaches the 'initial file limit' or the last file in the gallery, whichever comes first.
 The default initial file sync is 100, which is a great number for almost all situations.